 Your landscape photography requires a bit of planning in terms of when to go.
 Weather will have a massive impact on your location, access and light conditions.
 But when is the right time to go?
 Well let’s find out.

+The golden hour is generally accepted as the hour after sunrise and before sunset.
 Depending on location and weather, this golden ‘hour’ may not be a 60-minute window, nor may it be a daily occurrence.

 In fact, you may go a long time without the right quality of light that’s normally associated with this time of day.
 Despite that, it’s still important to take your chances when the light is right.

+When the conditions are right the golden hour produces long wavelengths of red, orange and yellow light.
 They cast golden warm tones across a landscape and look amazing as they peak through trees, over mountains or across an open plain.

-“The number of stories I’ve heard from photographers turning up during the golden hour and missing their shot is countless.
-Remember to turn up before this time, so you’re ready for the light as it may not last for 60 minutes.
+The number of stories I’ve heard from photographers turning up during the golden hour and missing their shot is countless.
+Remember to turn up before this time, so you’re ready for the light as may not last for 60 minutes.

 When the sun is considerably below the horizon, indirect sunlight takes on a blue tone, which differs from the visible light we see during a sunny day.
 It’s referred to, by photographers, as the blue hour.